 Emerald: insight is an excellent source of management and business information.
 All content in Emerald is peer-reviewed.

-See below for an example search for "new technology" AND "business challenges"
+See below for an example search for "business strategy" AND (operations OR marketing)

 Referencing Roadmap (Harvard)